What Kinds of Tenancies Are There

 Your tenancy has ended because either your lease ended or the landlord has sent you a notice to quit terminating your tenancy.
 Your landlord has not agreed to it, but you are staying in your apartment anyway.

 You rent a mobile home or you are a tenant in public or subsidized housing.
 You have more protections than tenants who have a private landlord.
-For more information about your rights in mobile homes See Chapter 16: Mobile Homes.
+For more information about your rights in mobile homes See Mobile Homes.
 For more about public housing see public housing.

 If you are in a program that provides temporary housing and services while you look for permanent housing, you may have rights similar to a tenant.
 For example, you may have the right to challenge an eviction in court.
 This depends upon the type of program.